vampireLibrarianMonk/cdk-rocketchat-notification/README.md

 Disk Threshold to Use:
 * DISK_THRESHOLD_PERCENT

-Log into the public ip:3000 of RocketChat using the user_data username and password for the admin account then skip registration by reloading the public ip:3000.
+Log into the public ip:3000 of RocketChat using the user_data username and password for the admin account (from the docker run section of rocketchat in `cloud-formation/sh/rocketchat_setup.sh`) then skip registration by reloading the public ip:3000.
 Go to Workspace --> Integrations --> Disk Usage Alerts and copy the webhook url.
 * ROCKETCHAT_WEBHOOK_URL

 The pick the availability zone in the same region as the rest of your deployment: